- Brand name

 Both diseases mainly affect the joints causing pain and swelling.

-Although MELOXIAURO can relieve symptoms such as pain and inflammation, it will not cure your condition.
+Although MELOXIAURO can relieve the symptoms of pain and inflammation, it will not cure your condition.

 When you must not take it